Erickkariuki98/136-Menu/README.md

-This a website for ordering food, pretty simple.
-Can be viewd below
+This a website for ordering food, made for a hotel i interned in

-136menu.netlify.app